Grab A Plate

 I originally posted this recipe back in 2012.
 I’ve changed it slightly, and updated the photos.
 It’s funny — actually horrifying — for me to look back at some of my oldest recipes on the site, or rather, my photos.
 They.
 Are.
 Awful.

 I’m thinking that in the weeks to come, I’ll be making some updates to those old posts.
-No one wants to look at a bad photo, and no one looks at a bad photo and thinks, “Oh!
+No one looks at a bad photo and thinks, “Oh!
 I want to make THAT for dinner,” amiright?

 Split Pea Soup with Parmesan-Thyme Crisps are so easy to make!
 They are perfect as a garnish for just about any soup.